FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Trial Results at other Trial Loads are not mentioned, as the parts of logic present here do not depend on those.
-In practice, Trial Results at other Load values would be present, e.g. MLRsearch will look for a Lower Bound smaller than any Upper Bound found.
+In practice, Trial Results at other Load values would be present, e.g., MLRsearch will look for a Lower Bound smaller than any Upper Bound found.

 In all points in time, only one Search Goal instance is marked as "in focus".
 That explains Trial Duration of the new Trials,